Full Code

 Why Memobase + MCP?

-1. Persistent Memory: Store conversation history and user preferences across sessions
+1. Persistent Memory: Store conversation history and user preferences across sessions.

-2. Semantic Search: Find relevant context using natural language queries
+2. Semantic Search: Find relevant context using natural language queries.

 Setup